mariellefoster/marf-books/README.md

 - Nnedi Okorafor: The Black Pages
 - Nisi Shawl: 2043...(A Merman I Should Turn to Be)
 - C. T. Rwizi: These Alien Skies
-- Kristen Richardson: The Season: A Social History of the Debutante
 - Stephen Graham Jones: Night of the Mannequins
 - Richard Rothstein: The Color of Law: A Forgotten History of How Our Government Segregated America
 - Benjamin Rosenbaum: The Ant King